SrBrahma/ig-store-saved/README.md

   [![TypeScript](https://badgen.net/npm/types/env-var)](http://www.typescriptlang.org/)

-  An service I did for a client some time ago.
+  A service I did for a client some time ago.
 It stores locally all the saved media of an Instagram account.

-  Previously it was a private project.
-Made it public just for showing.

 </div>